-Interviews are more suitable for people having a brick and mortar store than an online shop.
-According to a survey conducted by the Harvard business review suggests that people are 34 times more open to give a face-to-face response than through an emailed questionnaire.
+Interviews are more suitable for people having a brick-and-mortar store than an online shop.
+A survey conducted by the Harvard business review suggests that people are 34 times more open to giving a face-to-face response than through an emailed questionnaire.
 You can ask your customers for five minutes of their precious time to get interviewed.

 Bear in mind that you need your customers to be comfortable during the interview to get accurate answers.
 One of the significant problems of in-person interviews is that you might take some of the responses with a grain of salt.